• Course 1: Elisabeth Weber – Violin

 He is a sought-after bandoneon virtuoso in Argentina, who participated, among others, in the “Bandoneon Viajero”, the 2014 European summer tour under the auspices of the Argentine Foreign Ministry.
 Numerous performances throughout Europe and regular guest appearances in Buenos Aires testify to a busy concert schedule.
 The tango chamber music course features Argentine tangos, milongas and vals in the Bandoneon & String Quintet line-up.

-• Thomas Breitsameter – cultural management
+• Thomas Breitsameter – Cultural Management

 Thomas Breitsameter, born in Munich in 1962, studied viola at the University of Music Würzburg with Prof. Anton Weigert (1984 – 1986) and at the University of Music and Performing Arts “Mozarteum” in Salzburg with Prof. Jürgen Geise (1986 – 1991) and Prof. Peter Langgartner (1991 – 1994).
 1987 founding member and participant of the Gustav Mahler Youth Orchestra.
 1988 solo violist of the “orchestra dei giovani di alpe adria”.
 From 1990 – 1997 member of the “Salzburg Chamber Orchestra”, from 1990 – 2000 violist of the “Syrinx Quartet Salzburg”.
 1994 Completion of studies in the concert subject viola with the 2nd diploma examination and the “magister artium”.
 Since August 1995 head of the Music school Mühldorf a.Inn.
 In 1998 he founded the “Inn-Salzach-Euregio-Jugendorchester”.
 He has been giving concerts with the salonmusic-ensemble“Saitensprünge” since 1998.
 In 2000 he founded the duo “As time goes by”.